 - The electric device must be mounted on a flat, heat- and flame-resistant mounting place (for example on a bracket). - The electric device can be mounted in any direction.
-Mount the electric device permanently from the mounting points. - To fulfill the mechanical and environmental standards, for example vibration and shock, it is recommended to mount the electric device from the bottom side, with at least 6 pcs of M8 screws. - Mounting points are shown in the Figure below.
+Mount the electric device permanently from the mounting points. - To fulfill the mechanical and environmental standards, for example vibration and shock, it is recommended to mount the electric device from the bottom side, with at least 6 pcs of M8 screws. - Mounting points are shown in the Figure Location of the mounting points below.